permguard/permguard/www/content/docs/0.0.x/getting-started/run-authz-server.md

   permguard/all-in-one:latest
 ```

-When `PERMGUARD_DEBUG` is set to `TRUE`, the AuthZ server operates in debug mode, providing verbose logging and diagnostic output suitable for development and troubleshooting scenarios.
+When `PERMGUARD_DEBUG` is set to `TRUE`, the `AuthZServer` operates in debug mode, providing verbose logging and diagnostic output suitable for development and troubleshooting scenarios.

-It is also possible to access the local SQLite database used by the `AuthZ Server` by mounting a host directory into the container.
+It is also possible to access the local SQLite database used by the `AuthZServer` by mounting a host directory into the container.

 This allows direct inspection or interaction with the database files from the host system.